-Jamie Christian joined The University of New Mexico as special teams coordinator in January of 2020, and he serves in that capacity, and as running backs coach.
-He was named running backs coach in January of 2022.
+Jamie Christian joined The University of New Mexico as special teams coordinator in January of 2020.
+He also assists along the offense as needed, and in 2022, he coached UNM’s running backs.
 He came to the university after a three season stint at fellow Mountain West foe Fresno State.

 Lobo running backs were solid in 2022, with Nate Jones earning Team MVP honors after leading the team with 544 yards and a 4.6 yards per carry average.
 Additionally, true freshman Christian Washington was second with 310 yards.
 Washington was one of two Lobo special teamers to earned Second Team All-Mountain West honors.
 Washington was named as a kickoff returner after averaging 26.7 yards per return with a 100-yard touchdown.
 Punter Aaron Rodriguez averaged 44.2 yards per punt as he led the nation in total punts for the second straight year.